Reennon/ArtifyAPI/README.md

 pipenv update
 ```
 and pipenv must automaticaly start installing all dependencies for project
-then create a database and migrate
+.Then create a database and migrate
-after that add a data field to the "User" table by entering "user" for all attributes
+.After that add a data field to the "User" table by entering "user" for all attributes
 and finaly start a project app by command
 ```
 python manage.py